Shape of the acoustic gravitational wave power spectrum from a first order phase transition: Modelling the power spectrum for LISA

 In Fig.~\ref{f:contour} we show the signal-to-noise ratio expected at a LISA-like gravitational wave observatory with 6 laser links of arm length $2$ Gm and a 5-year mission duration \cite{Klein:2015hvg} (intermediate between configurations C1 and C2 of the LISA Cosmology Working Group report \cite{Caprini:2015zlo}).
-The SNR is shown as contours in the $(\fluidV,\HN\Rbc)$ plane, for a phase transition with a reference temperature of $\TN = 100\, \textrm{GeV}$, and taking $\OmGWscaled = 1.2\times 10^{-1}$.
+The SNR is shown as contours in the $(\fluidV,\HN\Rbc)$ plane, for a phase transition with a reference temperature of $\TN = 100\, \textrm{GeV}$, and taking\footnote{This should read $\OmGWscaled = 1.2\times 10^{-2}$.
+See the erratum.} $\OmGWscaled = 1.2\times 10^{-1}$.
 This value reproduces the peak amplitude for the intermediate strength transition with $\vw=0.92$.
 It under-predicts the power spectrum for the intermediate strength transition at other wall speeds we simulated, and is therefore a conservative estimate.

 We also show contours of $\Rbc\HN/\fluidV$, which gives the timescale for the appearance of shocks relative to the Hubble time.
 We do not expect the acoustic gravitational wave power spectrum to be an accurate description for $\Rbc\HN/\fluidV \ll 1$.